 - Work with the staff member to determine accommodations that will reduce or remove those barriers.
 The process for determining accommodations is a collaborative one that may or may not require third-party documentation.

-- Complete the online request for faculty notification letters each semester and provide the letters to your professors.
+- Complete the online request for faculty notifications each semester.

 - Collaborate with your professor to determine how the accommodations will be worked out.